- Gra-Rock

 Here at Gra-Rock, we've been in the ready-mix concrete business for years, and we understand the frustration of working with concrete in different weather conditions.
 While concrete is fairly simple to pour, its durability and longevity are often dependent on heat, cold, humidity, or rain.

-If you are planning a concrete pour or have experienced unsatisfactory results from other concrete pours, this article is for you!
-We’ll give you tips and tricks for pouring concrete in any weather and help you understand how concrete works so you can become a pouring concrete.
+If you are planning a concrete pour or have experienced unsatisfactory results from previous pours, this article is for you!
+We’ll give you tips and tricks for pouring concrete in any weather and help you understand how concrete works so you can become a pro at pouring concrete.

 Ready to dive in?
 Let’s get started!